elisiondev/rlparser/README.md

 # Precursor
 1. All ball actors are considered "the ball"
-2. A player assumes ownership of all:
-   - car actors
-   - car components actors
-   - camera setting actors.<sup>[1]</sup>
+2. A player's car actors, car component actors, and camera setting actors<sup>[1]</sup> are flattened to that player.
 3. Teams are treated as independent of players
 4. Header is reduced to match specific information<sup>[2]

 <sup>[1]</sup>_treated as a single set currently, even though technically could be updated mid match_

 <sup>[2]</sup>_Highlights may or may not make their way in_